lexibank/tlopo/out/vol2/chapter4.md

 In addition to a general term for the reef, communities have terms for various zones within the reef.
-The Admiralties language spoken on Andra, a sand cay with fringing reef, distinguishes five major reef zones ([McEldowney 1995](../references.md#source-Mceldowney1995):484–488): the windward reef slope (awea kontoh); the windward reef crest (name not given) which is the most elevated portion of the reef, the reef flat (lomat); the leeward reef margin consisting of alternating series of coral patches and sand chutes (lonpai ‘sand chute’), and the leeward reef slope (chechen).
+The Admiralties language spoken on Andra, a sand cay with fringing reef, distinguishes five major reef zones ([McEldowney 1995](../references.md#source-Mceldowney1995):484–488): the windward reef slope (_awea kontoh_); the windward reef crest (name not given) which is the most elevated portion of the reef, the reef flat (_lomat_); the leeward reef margin consisting of alternating series of coral patches and sand chutes (_lonpai_ ‘sand chute’), and the leeward reef slope (_chechen_).
 These in turn are divided into eleven subzones.
-For instance, the reef flat (lomat) consists of two segments, the windward two thirds (lolomat) dominated by live coral and largely exposed during the lower tides, and the leeward third (lonpapi) mainly covered by sand deposits which remain largely submerged even during the lowest tides.
-Also scattered through the reef flat are some areas of sea grass, referred to as korekt, and small deep pools known as lolu.
+For instance, the reef flat (_lomat_) consists of two segments, the windward two thirds (_lolomat_) dominated by live coral and largely exposed during the lower tides, and the leeward third (_lonpapi_) mainly covered by sand deposits which remain largely submerged even during the lowest tides.
+Also scattered through the reef flat are some areas of sea grass, referred to as _korekt_, and small deep pools known as _lolu_.

 Raymond Firth in his Tikopia–English dictionary (1985:613) provides an illustration, reproduced here as Figure 4, of a reef profile with main features labelled.
 Tikopia is a high island with fringing reef.
-The features labelled include the ocean side of the reef (tua akau, lit. ‘back of reef’), the reef crest (foŋa te akau), that part of the reef dry at low tide (roto tai or tafora, ‘middle salt water/reef waters’), the tide line (vae tai ‘foot of salt water’), the sandy beach (one ‘sand’), and the land above the beach (tofua ‘sandy dunes’).
+The features labelled include the ocean side of the reef (_tua akau_, lit. ‘back of reef’), the reef crest (_foŋa te akau_), that part of the reef dry at low tide (_roto tai_ or _tafora_, ‘middle salt water/reef waters’), the tide line (_vae tai_ ‘foot of salt water’), the sandy beach (_one_ ‘sand’), and the land above the beach (_tofua_ ‘sandy dunes’).

 <a id="p-112"></a>

 A second Polynesian example comes from Niuatoputapu, an island with a volcanic ridge and fringing reef located halfway between Tonga and Samoa.
-[Dye](../references.md#source-Dye1983) ([1983](../references.md#source-Dye1983):246) records a local division of the marine environment into four major biotopes: the reef flat (namo) including littoral zones, the shallow salt-water lagoon (tahi), the living fringing and barrier reef fronts (mataʔuluʔulu) and the open ocean (moana).
-The reef flat and reef edge are further divided into leeward and windward zones, although Dye gives the local name only for the windward reef flat, lafo-lafo.
+[Dye](../references.md#source-Dye1983) ([1983](../references.md#source-Dye1983):246) records a local division of the marine environment into four major biotopes: the reef flat (_namo_) including littoral zones, the shallow salt-water lagoon (_tahi_), the living fringing and barrier reef fronts (_mataʔuluʔulu_) and the open ocean (_moana_).
+The reef flat and reef edge are further divided into leeward and windward zones, although Dye gives the local name only for the windward reef flat, _lafo-lafo_.

 Figure 4: Tikopia reef profile ([Firth 1985](../references.md#source-Firth1985):613, reproduced with permission)

 Although we can be confident that there were Proto Oceanic names for various reef zones, we have reconstructions only at lower levels.
-PPn &ast;tuqa-hakau (from &ast;tuqa ‘back’ + &ast;hakau ‘reef’) refers variously to the reef’s outer edge or to the ocean just beyond.
-Marovo (MM), spoken on New Georgia, has a term tabikale ‘steep reef dropoff, into deep water’.
-Lau (SES) also has an unrelated term, fafo-ʔile, for the seaward side of the reef translated by Ivens as literally ‘overhanging the precipice’.
+PPn _&ast;tuqa-hakau_ (from _&ast;tuqa_ ‘back’ + _&ast;hakau_ ‘reef’) refers variously to the reef’s outer edge or to the ocean just beyond.
+Marovo (MM), spoken on New Georgia, has a term _tabikale_ ‘steep reef dropoff, into deep water’.
+Lau (SES) also has an unrelated term, _fafo-ʔile_, for the seaward side of the reef translated by Ivens as literally ‘overhanging the precipice’.

 <table>
 <tr>